coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   - [Controls to limit effects of unwanted model behaviour](/goto/limitunwanted/) (e.g. human oversight)

   Is the model GenAI (e.g. a Large Language Model)?
   - Prevent [prompt injection](/goto/directpromptinjection/) (mostly done by the model supplier).
-When untrusted input goes directly into a model, and there's a possibility that the model's output could be harmful (for example, by offending, providing dangerous information, or spreading misinformation, or output that triggers harmful functions (Agentic AI) )- it's a significant concern.
+When untrusted input goes directly into a model (e.g. any user can talk to your chatbot), and there's a possibility that the model's output could be harmful (for example, by offending, providing dangerous information, or spreading misinformation, or output that triggers harmful functions (Agentic AI) )- it can be a significant concern.
 This is particularly the case if model input comes from end-users and output goes straight to them, or can trigger functions.
 The question becomes: has the model supplier done enough according to your risk appetite.
-For this, you can check tests that the supplier or others hav performed and when not available: do these tests yourself.
+For this, you can check tests that the supplier or others have performed tests and when not available: do these tests yourself.
 What you accept depends on your context.
 If a user wants the AI to say something offensive: do you regard it as a problem if that user succeeds in getting offended?
 Do you regard it as a problem if users can get a recipe to make poison - given that they can get this from many AI's out there.
 See the linked threat section for more details.
   - Prevent [indirect prompt injection](/goto/indirectpromptinjection/), in case your system inserts untrusted data in a prompt e.g. you retrieve somebody's resume and include it in a prompt.

   Sometimes model training and running the model is deferred to a supplier.
 For generative AI, training is mostly performed by an external supplier because it is expensive and often costs millions of dollars.
 Finetuning of generative AI is also not often performed by organizations given the cost of compute and the complexity involved.
 Some GenAI models can be obtained and run on your own infrastructure.
 The reasons for this could be lower cost (if it is an open source model), and the fact that sensitive input information does not have to be sent externally.
 A reason to use an externally hosted GenAI model can be the quality of the model.

   Who trains/finetunes the model?
-  - The supplier: you need to avoid [obtaining a poisoned model](/goto/transferlearningattack/) through proper supply chain management (by selecting a trustworthy supplier and verifying the authenticity of the model).
-This involves ensuring that the supplier prevents model poisoning during development, including data poisoning, and uses uncompromised data.
-If the risk of data poisoning remains unacceptable, implementing post-training countermeasures can be a viable option.
+  - The supplier: you need to avoid [Supply chain model poisoning](/goto/supplymodelpoison/): obtaining or working with a model that has been manipulated to behave in unintended ways.
+This is done through proper [supply chain management](/goto/supplychainmanage/) (by selecting a trustworthy supplier and verifying the authenticity of the model).
+This is to ensure that the supplier prevents model poisoning during development, including data poisoning, and uses uncompromised data.
+If the risk of data poisoning remains unacceptable, implementing post-training countermeasures can be an option if you have the expertise, and if you have access to the model parameters (e.g. open source weights).
 See [POISONROBUSTMODEL](/goto/poisonrobustmodel/).
   - You: you need to prevent [development-time model poisoning](/goto/modelpoison/) which includes model poisoning, data poisoning and obtaining poisoned data or a poisoned pre-trained model in case you're finetuning the model.

-  If you use RAG (Retrieval Augmented Generation using GenAI), then your retrieval repository plays a role in determining the model behaviour.
+  Do you use RAG (Retrieval Augmented Generation using GenAI) ?
+  Yes: Thenour retrieval repository plays a role in determining the model behaviour.
 This means:
   - You need to prevent [data poisoning](/goto/datapoison/) of your retrieval repository, which includes preventing that it contains externally obtained poisoned data.

   Who runs the model?
-  - The supplier: make sure the supplier prevents [runtime model poisoning](/goto/runtimemodelpoison/) just the way you would expect any supplier to protect their running application from manipulation
+  - The supplier: select a trusthworthy supplier through [supply chain management](/goto/supplychainmanage/), to make sure the deployed model cannot be manipulated ([runtime model poisoning](/goto/runtimemodelpoison/)) - just the way you would expect any supplier to protect their running application from manipulation
   - You: You need to prevent [runtime model poisoning](/goto/runtimemodelpoison/) where attackers change the model that you have deployed.

   Is the model (predictive AI or Generative AI) used in a judgement task (e.g. spam detection)?
-  - Prevent an [evasion attack](/goto/evasion/) in which a user tries to fool the model into a wrong decision using data (not instructions).
+  - Yes: Prevent an [evasion attack](/goto/evasion/) in which a user tries to fool the model into a wrong decision using data (not instructions).
 Here, the level of risk is an important aspect to evaluate - see below.
 The risk of an evasion attack may be acceptable.

   In order to assess the level of risk for unwanted model behaviour through manipulation, consider what the motivation of an attacker could be.
 What could an attacker gain by for example sabotaging your model?
 Just a claim to fame?
 Could it be a disgruntled employee?
 Maybe a competitor?
 What could an attacker gain by a less conspicuous model behaviour attack, like an evasion attack or data poisoning with a trigger?
 Is there a scenario where an attacker benefits from fooling the model?
 An example where evasion IS interesting and possible: adding certain words in a spam email so that it is not recognized as such.
 An example where evasion is not interesting is when a patient gets a skin disease diagnosis based on a picture of the skin.
 The patient has no interest in a wrong decision, and also the patient typically has no control - well maybe by painting the skin.
 There are situations in which this CAN be of interest for the patient, for example to be eligible for compensation in case the (faked) skin disease was caused by certain restaurant food.
 This demonstrates that it all depends on the context whether a theoretical threat is a real threat or not.
 Depending on the probability and impact of the threats, and on the relevant policies, some threats may be accepted as risk.
 When not accepted, the level of risk is input to the strength of the controls.
 For example: if data poisoning can lead to substantial benefit for a group of attackers, then the training data needs to be get a high level of protection.